Assignment 4: Case

 For that reason, let us give you a strong hint for a potential design of the ASTs and examples of how parsing could work.
 You are not required to follow this design, but you certainly may.

 There is one new kind of expression constructor: Case.
-A Case AST node contains three things: an expression that is the subject of the dispatch (i.e. the expression that is evaluated to determine which clause should be taken), a list of case-clauses (not to be confused with cond-clauses), and an else-clause expression.
-Each case-clause, like a cond-clause, consists of two things.
-Hence we re-use the Clause structure, but with different types of elements.
-The first element is a list of datums, each being either an integer or a boolean.
+A Case AST node contains four things: an expression that is the subject of the dispatch (i.e. the expression that is evaluated to determine which clause should be taken), a list of lists of datums, an equal length list of expressions, and an else-clause expression.
+A datum is either an integer or a boolean.

 Here are some examples of how concrete expressions are parsed into ASTs using this representation: